RedPRL/asai/README.md

-# Asai
+# 🩺 Asai 浅い: Compiler Diagnostics

-Asai is a library for writing compiler diagnostics, and tracking span-associated metadata.
+Asai is a library for printing compiler diagnostics, and tracking span-associated metadata.

-⚠ WARNING ⚠ This package is still under heavy development, and none of the APIs are stable!
+⚠ WARNING ⚠ This package is still under heavy development, and none of the [APIs](https://redprl.org/asai/asai/index.html) are stable!